Projects

 While Kenya has been making strong economic and governance progress, it remains vulnerable to challenges including political instability, security provision, and the impacts of climate change.
-Its stability is important for the wider region, and is a precondition for both growth and development, underpinning international interests and investments in the country.

-Insecurity and instability in Kenya – especially in the Northern and Coastal region – manifests in election related violence, criminal violence, violent extremism, violence against women and girls (VAWG), and inter and intra-communal violence.
+Insecurity and instability in Kenya – especially in the Northern and Coastal regions – manifests in election related violence, criminal violence, violent extremism, violence against women and girls (VAWG), and inter and intra-communal violence.
 Inequitable or insufficient security service provision compound these issues, along with low investment and limited growth and development.

 The purpose of the Reducing Insecurity and Violent Extremism in Northern and Coastal Regions of Kenya programme (REINVENT) is to enhance Kenya’s capacity and capability to address weak community-police relations, VAWG, election-related violence, inter-communal conflict, and violent extremism.